 We've got the bed bug bite home remedy list for you:

-If home remedies just are not cutting it for those bites, then you can try:
+If home remedies are proving ineffective on your bites, then you can try:

 **DON'T SCRATCH BED BUG BITES**

 **Scratching a bed bug bite can cause a secondary infection and could lead to bleeding, sepsis, or, in the worst possible case, death from prolonged, untreated infection.

 Bed bug bite appearance and symptoms can last anywhere from 1 week to 3 weeks.
 Though your symptoms may fluctuate in severity, it’s important to monitor the appearance of your bites to ensure that they fully disappear and your skin recovers properly.